xyys81255/Iceriver-OC/README.md

 Please contact me and let me know the MAC address of your device.
 Regardless of the version, all versions of firmware are bound to the MAC address.<br>

 If you have already purchased my firmware, please contact me and make up for the price difference to obtain it.<br>KS0 will not participate in this event.<br>
-No, the first firmware is to clean up your cache.

 <br>
 -------------------------------------------Update 11.30--------------------------------------------------------<br>